DevMountain/react-1-3/README.md

 # Project Summary

-In this project we will create an e-commerce React application from start to finish.
-We will be provided with the basic file structure from create-react-app, but the App.js file is empty.
-We will be working on this app over the course of three days.
-Each day's project is divided into four parts, with the first part being comparable to that day's mini-project and the following parts adding more features or implementing new patterns.
-You should expect to be able to complete the first two parts on each day, while parts three and four will offer a challenge.
+<p>In this project we will create an e-commerce React application from start to finish. </p>

+This project is a continuation from previous projects.
+If you are wanting to do this project then start with <a href="https://github.com/DevMountain/react-1-1"> this repo</a> first.

 # Day 3